purdue-cs193-fall-2019/homework-1-19erichards/index.md

 ## Evan's First CS 193 Homework

 Some nice things about CS 193

--The Intructors are nice, they don't care if you can remember thier names -It actually delivers usefull information to it's students -It doesn't take much time
+- The Intructors are nice, they don't care if you can remember thier names
+- It actually delivers usefull information to it's students
+- It doesn't take much time

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.